tymakat/ai-chatbot-gtecom/README.md

 ### Prerequisites

+0. **Install Python 3.14 or above**
+You should be able to use pip to install dependencies and run commands

 1. **Install required python dependencies**

 Navigate to the root folder of the repository (where `.git` is located) and run: